Cannery Women at Work

 CANNING

 The decade after the World War II brought both technological and personnel changes to the canneries.
 Hand canning was phased out and replaced with packing machines.
-Also at that time, some Japanese families interned during the war, returned to the area.
+Also at that time,

 Here, in 1960 at Van Camp's "Chicken of the Sea" a woman packs tuna by hand.